pirate-party-uk/Pirate-Party-UK-Rules/Pirate-Party-UK-Constitution.md

 Any candidates that won more votes than RON will be elected on the strength of the initial election.
 A fresh election will be run for any remaining seats to be filled.

-### 8.11 Candidate Selection Process for External Elections

-In cases where the nomination process for external elections (e.g., Supranational, Westminster parliamentary, or local elections) cannot be completed within the specified deadline or under exceptional circumstances, Pirate Party UK shall follow an alternative process to ensure candidate selection and representation.

-### 8.12 Fallback Process
-For external elections, the sole fallback option is the Nominating Officer's Selection.
-If the nomination process cannot be completed within the specified deadline , under exceptional circumstances or at the wim of Nominating Officer, the Nominating Officer shall have the authority to select candidates for external elections.

-### 8.13 Local Branch Committee Elections

-Local Branch Committee elections shall follow the same process as any other election, with the following exceptions:

-#### 8.13.1 Eligibility

-- Candidates for Local Branch Committee positions must be Party members in Good Standing (as defined in Section 10) and must be local residents within the jurisdiction of the respective local branch.

-- Eligible voters in Local Branch Committee elections are Party members in Good Standing (as defined in Section 10) who are also local residents within the jurisdiction of the respective local branch.

-#### 8.13.2 Nomination and Seconding

-- Nominations for Local Branch Committee positions shall be open to local candidates as defined in 9.13.1.

-- Candidates for Local Branch Committee positions must be seconded by a Party member in Good Standing (as defined in Section 10) who is also a local resident within the jurisdiction of the respective local branch.

-#### 8.13.3 Campaigning and Voting

-- The campaigning and voting periods for Local Branch Committee elections shall align with the general election procedures outlined in Section 9, with eligibility limited to local members as defined in 9.13.1.

-### 8.13 Local Branch Committee Elections

-Local Branch Committee elections shall follow the same process as any other election, with the following exceptions:

-#### 8.13.1 Eligibility

-- Candidates for Local Branch Committee positions must be Party members in Good Standing (as defined in Section 10) and must be local residents within the jurisdiction of the respective local branch.

-- Eligible voters in Local Branch Committee elections are Party members in Good Standing (as defined in Section 10) who are also local residents within the jurisdiction of the respective local branch.

-#### 8.13.2 Nomination and Seconding

-- Nominations for Local Branch Committee positions shall be open to local candidates as defined in 9.13.1.

-- Candidates for Local Branch Committee positions must be seconded by a Party member in Good Standing (as defined in Section 10) who is also a local resident within the jurisdiction of the respective local branch.

-#### 8.13.3 Campaigning and Voting

-- The campaigning and voting periods for Local Branch Committee elections shall align with the general election procedures outlined in Section 9, with eligibility limited to local members as defined in 9.13.1.

-#### 8.13.4 Oversight

-- The Local Branch Committee shall be responsible for organizing and overseeing Local Branch Committee elections within their respective branches, ensuring that the process is conducted in a fair and transparent manner.

-## (9) ARBITRATION AND DISCIPLINE
-### 9.1 Incompatible Memberships
+# (10) **ARBITRATION AND DISCIPLINE**

+## **10.1 Incompatible Memberships**

-If a member of the Party subsequently joins an organization that the Board declares to be incompatible with membership of the Party, or if the member is found to be a member of such an organization, then the Board may revoke their membership of the Party without return of membership fees.
+If a member of the Party subsequently joins an organisation that the NEC declares to be incompatible with membership of the Party, or if the member is found to be a member of such an organisation, then the NEC may revoke their membership of the Party without return of membership fees.

-### 9.2 Votes of No Confidence
+## **10.2 Votes of No Confidence**

 A vote of no confidence in any elected official will be triggered when either 50% or more of the fully paid-up membership or over 50% of the NEC make their desire for a vote of no confidence known to the NEC.

-When a vote of no confidence has been triggered, the Board will arrange for a vote of party members to ascertain the confidence of the electorate in the elected official, which will conclude within at most 28 days.
-The officer will be dismissed if a simple majority of eligible members who take part in that vote, vote in favor of dismissal, subject to a quorum of 10% of eligible members.
+When a vote of no confidence has been triggered, the NEC will arrange for a vote of party members to ascertain the confidence of the electorate in the elected official, which will conclude within at most 28 days.
+The officer will be dismissed if a simple majority of eligible members who take part in that vote, vote in favour of dismissal, subject to a quorum of 10% of eligible members.

-### 9.3 Voting Eligibility for Votes of No Confidence
+## **10.3 Voting Eligibility for Votes of No Confidence**

-The eligibility of a member to vote in a particular vote of no confidence will be based on whether that member would be eligible to vote for the elected position as per rules in Section 9.
+The eligibility of a member to vote in a particular vote of no confidence will be based on whether that member would be eligible to vote for the elected position as per rules in Section 9\.

-### 9.4 Good Standing
+## **10.4 Good Standing**

 A member is regarded as being in Good Standing if they are a paid-up member and have not had their position of Good Standing stripped from them.

-## (10) REPLACEMENT OF OFFICERS IN AN EMERGENCY

-In the event of an emergency or an urgent need to replace an officer on the National Executive Committee (NEC) before a regular election can be held, the following process will apply:

-1. **Identification of Emergency Due to Exceptional Circumstances**: Any member of the NEC or the Party may identify the need for an emergency replacement of an officer due to exceptional circumstances.
-The emergency could arise from reasons such as resignation, incapacitation, or any situation where the continued absence of the officer may significantly hinder the functioning of the Party, specifically for the positions of Leader, Treasurer, Nominating Officer, or any other Officer deemed critical to the Party's operation.
-In such cases, the NEC should promptly inform the Election Commission (EC) about the situation and specify who is in charge (if anyone) of the role until a permanent replacement is determined.

-2. **Emergency Officer Selection**: The NEC, upon receiving notice of the emergency, shall convene a special emergency meeting within 7 days to consider the situation.
-During this meeting, the NEC will evaluate the emergency and decide whether an interim replacement is necessary.

-3. **Interim Appointment**: If the NEC determines that an interim appointment is required, they shall select an interim officer by a majority vote during the special emergency meeting.
-The selected interim officer will assume the responsibilities of the vacant position immediately. if no Interim Appointment is needed then the Acting role or Leader is deemed to continue that role.
-In such cases of a interim officer selected, the NEC should promptly inform the Election Commission (EC) about the situation and specify who is in charge until a permanent replacement is determined.

-4. **Notification**: The NEC  shall promptly notify all Party members of the emergency appointment and the reasons for it.
-The notification should also include the date when a regular election to fill the vacant position will take place.

-### 10.1 Regular Election
-A regular election to fill the vacant officer position shall be held within 30 days of the emergency appointment, as per the standard election procedures outlined in Section 9.
-The interim officer may choose to stand for election during this process if they wish to continue in the role.

-### 10.2 Consequences of Failed Replacement with interim officers
-In cases where the Leader's position is vacant, and despite reasonable efforts, the Party is unable to appoint interim officers to the Leader during an emergency, and this situation persists for 13 days despite attempts to resolve it, the Party shall cease to exist as an organization.

-In such a case, the Party shall take all necessary steps to initiate the dissolution process.
-Any remaining Party assets, after settling outstanding obligations, shall be donated to a registered charity.
+## **10.5 Online Moderators**

+The NEC may appoint moderators for the party's online spaces.
+Local Branches may also appoint moderators for their online spaces.
+Moderators have the authority to take action on behalf of their respective spaces, including banning and kicking users as necessary to maintain order and adherence to party principles.

-## (11) Financial Management
+## **(12) Financial Management**

 The financial management of Pirate Party UK shall be governed by the provisions set forth in the Financial Scheme adopted by the Party, in compliance with the Political Parties, Elections and Referendums Act 2000 (the Act).